ArnavT005/Maze_Engine/README.md

 - ENJOY!

 ---------------------
-PACMAN GAME: FEATURES
+PACMAN PRO: FEATURES
 ---------------------
-We have added some really great features for you :
+We have added some really awesome *pro* features for you :

 - GENERAL:
 	- Add 2 player game modes (Local/Online)